 Research advances over the past two decades have changed the landscape of breast cancer care.
 Genetic testing, targeted treatments and more precise surgical techniques have helped boost survival rates in some cases while helping to support breast cancer patients' quality of life.

 One in eight women will develop breast cancer in her lifetime, according to the National Cancer Institute (NCI).
-While the leading risk factors are well known—older age, family history, mutations in certain genes—the most important risk factor for breast cancer is simply being a woman.
-The fact that any woman can develop breast cancer is one reason annual mammograms and clinical breast exams are so important; regular screening helps detect cancer early.
-As with every type of cancer, when breast cancer is discovered early, there are more treatment options available, survival rates are longer and the cure rate is higher.
+While the leading risk factors are well known—older age, family history, obesity—the most important risk factor for breast cancer is simply being a woman.
+The fact that any woman may develop breast cancer is one reason annual mammograms and clinical breast exams are so important; regular screening may help detect cancer early.
+As with every type of cancer, when breast cancer is discovered early, there are more treatment options available, survival rates are longer and the outcomes are typically better.

 We are here to help you understand your cancer treatment options, so you feel confident in the care you choose.Learn More

 The cancer experts at CTCA understand that two cancers, like no two people, are exactly alike.
 Each deserves an individualized approach.
 The CTCA team includes board-certified specialists with advanced training and expertise in treating specific cancers.

 Get a treatment plan that is personalized for your cancer and your needs.Click To Learn More

 © 2015 Rising Tide.
 All rights reserved.

 WebMD does not endorse any specific product, service, or treatment.